weigert/dima/README.md

 ## Usage

-dima will evaluate a mathematical expression with SI units sources from a library of units:
+dima will evaluate a mathematical expression with SI units:

     dima [expression]

-The expression can consist of any of the following mathematical operators:
+The expression can consist of any of the following mathematical operators (spaces are ignored):

     +   addition
     -   subtraction